Abhijit004/Assignment-Generator/README.md

 A small Python program to take filename inputs and generate a Assignment report out of them with html and css.
 ## Aim behind this Program :gem:
-When it comes to creating a proper report of any assignment(containing codes and all), I wished if there could exist a program which would take my filepaths as input and generate the report for me, where every code block would be prettified(A word document would ).
+When it comes to creating a proper report of any assignment(containing codes and all), I wished if there could exist a program which would take my filepaths as input and generate the report for me, where every code block would be prettified(in word editor, a picture insertion ~ destruction :sweat:).
 Since I failed to find one, I created one for myself :sweat_smile:

 ## Some Implementation details :hammer_and_pick:
 * The program is heavily inspired by [Stackedit's](https://stackedit.io) Markdown to HTML rendering.
 I highly recommend using **Stackedit** for any markdown related works (I am writing this `README.md` using Stackedit only :grin:)